Culture of Tanzania: Visual arts

+After independence, Tanzania set up new government institutions, including ones focused on art, education in the arts and related policies.
+A number of professionally trained artists, mostly alumni of Makerere College, such as Elias Jengo and Sam Ntiro took on official roles within these administrations.

 Traditional sculpture

 In the course of their long history, the more than 130 ethnic groups living in mainland Tanzania and on the islands of Zanzibar have created numerous cultural objects, used either for practical purposes of everyday life or for use in rituals and as indicators of social status.
 Such cultural objects have been collected since mainly the late 19th century by private individuals and ethnographic museums in Europe, later followed by museums in various other countries, including the Dar es Salaam National Museum.
 Following the appreciation of African traditional applied arts by Western artists, collectors and art exhibitions since the 1920s, such objects have been seen as cultural artifacts.

 From the 1930s to 1950s, anthropologist Hans Cory collected about 1000 clay figurines used for initiation rites in different ethnic groups.
 He published these in his works, most notably in African figurines: their ceremonial use in puberty rites in Tanganyika.
 According to German ethnologist Elisabeth Grohs, who studied puberty ceremonies and the use of figurines in Tanzania in the 1960s, Cory donated a large number of these figurines at the end of his life to the Dar es Salaam National Museum.